 I keep spotting nice offers to Riga and Budapest for less than 200 euros from Finnish travel deal sites.
 Today I found one in Barcelona for less than 250 euros.
 Tempting, tempting.
 So many options.

 Check out local offers and choose what to see and eat

-Public transport is normally quite cheap in Europe (except in Finland, obviously).
+Public transport is normally quite cheap in Europe (nowadays even in Finland).
 In Vilnius a local bus ticket costs one euro, so use it.
 It can’t get much cheaper than that.
-Each country has their own special offers, like in Germany you can travel with public transport on evenings and weekends 2 for 1, and in Belgium you’ll get a special discount on trains during weekends; all train tickets inside Belgium are half price from Friday evening until Sunday night.
+Each country has their own special offers, like in Germany you can travel with public transport on evenings and weekends 2 for 1, and in Belgium, you’ll get a special discount on trains during weekends; all train tickets inside Belgium are half price from Friday evening until Sunday night.

-As said, every destination has plenty of things to enjoy completely free or charge.
+As said, every destination has plenty of things to enjoy completely free of charge.
 You can’t visit Copenhagen without taking a selfie with the Little Mermaid statue, for example.
 Costs nothing.
-In addition there are many beautiful parks, and of course, the beautiful Nyhavn.
+In addition, there are many beautiful parks, and of course, the beautiful Nyhavn.
 The harbour I couldn’t get enough of.